Genesis 33:1-4

 Even if, even if you don't love me

 Jacob hurt Esau.
-He hurt his pride, he took his place in the family, he took the place his earthly father etched out for him.
-He was a victim of an elaborate rouse which cost him his father's blessing.
-He could have let this eat him from the inside out but based on this description from Genesis Esau is living another modern expression.
-"Living well is the best revenge."
+He hurt his pride, he took his place in the family.
+Jacob took the place their earthly father etched out for Esau.
+He was a victim of an elaborate ruse which cost him his father's blessing.
+Esau could have let this eat him from the inside out, but based on this description from Genesis he is living another modern expression: "Living well is the best revenge."

-People hurt us all the time.
-It's the nature of life.
+People hurt us, it's the nature of life.
 It's the nature of sin.
-But in the end if we can manage forgiveness, forgiveness modeled for us in Christ, and in this case in Esau, we will be better people and we will be better off.
+But if we can manage forgiveness, we will be better off.
+Again in Henley's words:

 ReplyDelete